MG Software.

 Frequently asked questions

-AWS is more popular among startups thanks to the broader service offering and the AWS Activate program.
-Azure can be attractive via the Microsoft for Startups program.
-Also consider alternatives like Vercel and Supabase that have less operational overhead.
+AWS is more popular among startups thanks to the broader service offering, larger community, and the AWS Activate program that provides up to $100,000 in free credits.
+Azure is attractive via the Microsoft for Startups program with comparable benefits.
+However, also consider alternatives like Vercel for frontend hosting and Supabase for databases: these platforms offer less operational overhead and allow you to focus on building your product rather than managing infrastructure.

 Related articles